EmuDeck/emudeck.github.io/docs/emulators/steamos/xenia.md

 **IMPORTANT:** Xenia does not currently run well on Linux/SteamOS.
 Most games will not boot or will not be playable.
 This emulator is currently in an experimental state for Linux/SteamOS.

-We HIGHLY suggest looking to see if a game you wish to emulate has a native PC version on Steam, Lutris, etc. or has a PS3 version than can be run with RPCS3 instead.
+It's HIGHLY recommended to see if a game you wish to emulate has a native PC version on Steam, Lutris, etc. or has a PS3 version than can be run with RPCS3 instead.

 ***